sibadattanayak/AzureSDK/README.md

 # AzureSDK
-Creating, Run a Powershell command, Stop, Restart and Terminating a Virtual Machine Using Azure SDK( JAVA ) .
+Create, Start, Stop, Restart and Terminating a Virtual Machine Using Azure SDK( JAVA ) .
 This is a sample .